CFRF NEWSLETTER MARCH 2019 - ISSUE 10

 The Commercial Fisheries Research Foundation is a non-profit, private research foundation founded and directed by members of the commercial fishing industry.
 The CFRF’s primary mission is to conduct collaborative research and education projects that assist in the achievement of sustainable fisheries and vibrant fishing communities.

-Project UPDATE: Assessing the Economic Impact of Rhode Island’s Fishing Industry
+Project RESULTS: Assessing the Economic Impact of Rhode Island’s Fishing Industry

 Project Update: Black Sea Bass Research Fleet

 The Black Sea Bass Research Fleet has been hard at work and, since September, has sampled 2,720 black sea bass from just shy of 200 individual locations across southern New England.
 This sampling effort brings the total number of black sea bass sampled since the beginning of the project to 13,250!
 In addition to at-sea sampling, Research Fleet participants have collected hundreds of black sea bass from inshore waters for diet, growth, and maturity analysis.
 In December, the Black Sea Bass Research Fleet welcomed its newest participant; the F/V Debbie Sue, a trawler homeported in Point Judith, RI, captained by Troy Sawyer.
 The F/V Debbie Sue will expand the sampling coverage of the Research Fleet in two important ways; geographically, further south into the mid-Atlantic, and temporally, through the winter months.
 Welcome to the team, Troy and crew!